CodeProSpecialist/Bear-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 # Bear-Market-Stock-Trading-Robot

 ***** This code is in the Beta testing phase, even though this code has successfully passed a number of tests to confirm that it works as intended.
-This message is posted on 11-26-2023. *****
+New code upgrades and updates on 1-25-2024. *****

-A stock trading robot for the 2023 and likely 2024 "bear market" conditions for the USA stock market.
+A stock trading robot for the 2024 "bear market" conditions for the USA stock market.

 A bear market can be identified if a length of time like a month or a few months is consistently causing a daily portfolio loss or a decrease in money every 24 hours.